Prey (2022 film): Music

-Historical accuracy
+Historical and scientific accuracy

 During the film's production, Myers provided binders of reference materials to the production team.
-Myers advised the production on creating a period-accurate toothbrush, which Midthunder can be seen using in the film.
+She also advised the production on creating a period-accurate toothbrush, which Midthunder can be seen using in the film.
 An early draft of the script did not include mention of horses; Myers insisted that horses be added, later stating, "We're a horse culture, so you can see that in [the character of] Taabe and his horse riding.
 And then you can see that in the camps where we have horses.
 When I originally saw the first script, there were no horses in it.
 And I said, 'You can't have Comanches without horses!'
 So that's where that came in, and when we wrote the Taabe scene."
-People in the southwest began to acquire horses in the 16th century by trading or stealing them from Spanish colonists in New Mexico.
-As horse culture moved northward, the Comanche were among the first to commit to a fully mounted nomadic lifestyle.
-This occurred by the 1730s, when they had acquired enough horses to put all their people on horseback.

-Brad Curran of Screen Rant described the Comanche characters' clothing, village setting, and hunting lifestyle depicted in the film as historically accurate, along with the depiction of the French trappers as hostile towards the Comanche.
-Curran added that the film makes traditional Comanche gender roles "central to its story", writing that, in Comanche culture, men took on more physical roles as hunters and warriors, while women served as caregivers who oversaw homes, children, and food preparation.
+As for the plant called orange totsiyaa (the latter purportedly meaning simply "flower"), it has been compared to calendula and was possibly inspired by it, both in floral appearance and similar medicinal effects.

 Release

-Streaming

-Prey premiered at the San Diego Comic-Con on July 21, 2022, and was released by 20th Century Studios as a Hulu original film on August 5.
+Prey premiered at San Diego Comic-Con on July 21, 2022, during an exclusive screening hosted by Collider, and was released by 20th Century Studios as a Hulu original film on August 5.
 It was also released on Disney+ Hotstar in Southeast Asian territories, on Star+ in Latin America and on Disney+ as part of the Star content hub in other international territories.
+The film was released on DVD, Blu-ray, and Ultra HD Blu-ray on October 3, 2023.

 Reception

 Audience viewership

 According to 20th Century Studios, Prey was the most-watched premiere across all films and television series on Hulu in the United States, as well as the most-watched film premiere on Star in international markets, and on Star+ in Latin America.
 According to streaming aggregator Reelgood, Prey was the most watched program across all platforms during the week of August 12, 2022.
-According to Whip Media, Prey was the most watched movie in the United States, during the week of August 5, 2022 to August 7, 2022.
+According to Whip Media, Prey was the most watched movie in the United States from August 5 to August 7, 2022.